umee-network/docs/docs/overview/UX-app-features-and-app-usage/price-information-and-liquidations.md

 _However, because Ojo takes price information from multiple sources, it is unlikely for UX to take the wrong price just because one or even a few of the exchanges produce an error._

 _If there is a sudden drop in asset prices, liquidations could be affected, especially in a volatile market.
 UX uses the Historical to avoid price manipulation._

+_For more details on liquidations or to enhance your understanding, visit [here](/users/UX-basics/introduction-to-liquidations)_